ROBINA GROUP MILESTONES

 Our project management team includes qualified architects who work with both senior management and external architectural and design firms to ensure quality end products are delivered on time and on budget.
 We aim to make a solid commercial return on developments, but do not seek to garner profit where it compromises our core values.

-Robina Group development, The Rocket was the first building in Gold Coast City to achieve a Green Star certification and a 5 star NABERS Energy rating.
+Robina Group development, Campus Alpha was the first building in Gold Coast City to achieve a Green Star certification and a 5 star NABERS Energy rating.